lucasm/findto/README.md

 ## 🔴 Sources

-The search sources available on Findto are chosen by the criteria:
+The search sources available on Findto are selected based on the following criteria:

-1. Service popularity.
+1. Popularity of the service.
-2. Service committed to open access.
+1. Commitment to open access.
-3. Service legally respect privacy and copyright.
+1. Adherence to legal standards for privacy and copyright.

 For more details, go to [Wiki](https://github.com/lucasm/findto/wiki).